Entrenching an ethical culture

 Our key areas of focus during the reporting period were:

-- Continually reviewing the adequacy and effectiveness of the group’s monitoring activities
+- Reviewing the adequacy and effectiveness of the group's monitoring activities

-- Ensuring ethics are entrenched throughout the business through training and awareness campaigns
+- Continuously entrenching ethics throughout the business through training and awareness campaigns